socsol/vikaasa/index.md

 title: home
 ---

-VIKAASA provides a library of functions for GNU Octave or MATLAB(R) for working with viability kernels, as well as a graphical user interface for MATLAB(R).
+VIKAASA provides a library of functions for GNU Octave or MATLAB&reg;
+for working with viability kernels, as well as a graphical user interface for MATLAB&reg;.
 For more information, see the manual.

 Download